Boris Radunović: Rad

 Radunović made his professional debut for Rad on his 17th birthday, 26 May 2013, in a Serbian SuperLiga match versus Radnički Niš, when he was substituted on for Filip Kljajić.

 Atalanta

 On 18 July 2015, Atalanta confirmed the signing of Radunović for an undisclosed fee.

 On 31 July 2018, Radunović joined Cremonese on loan until 30 June 2019.

 On 15 July 2019, he joined Hellas Verona on loan until 30 June 2020.

 Cagliari Calcio

 On 11 July 2021, he signed a four-year contract with Serie A club Cagliari.

+On 1 August 2024, Radunović moved on loan to Bari.

+International career

+In October 2019, Radunović received his first call-up to the Serbia senior national team for two a UEFA Euro qualifying matches against Portugal and Lithuania.
+He remained unused in both matches, and only returned to the national set-up in August 2023, for two UEFA Euro 2024 qualifying matches against Hungary and Lithuania.

 Personal life

 He is a twin brother of Pavle Radunović.